v0lt13/EditorAttributesDocs/docs/source/Scripting API/simpletransform.rst

 SimpleTransform
 ===============

-A simple serializable transform struct that can be used with the :doc:`../Attributes/NumericalAttributes/drawhandle` or for data serialization.
+A simple serializable transform struct that can be used with the :doc:`../Attributes/NumericalAttributes/drawhandle`.

 **Inheritance:**
 	- *object* -> *SimpleTransform*